 A) 4/5 B) 2/5 C) 3.5/5 D) 3/5 E) 5/5 Total: 17.75/25

 William Howe remains a controversial figure among historians, not least because he lost his dog to the Continental army.
-Many scholars second-guess the generals decisions, and blame him for British failure in the revolutionary war.
+Many scholars second-guess the generals' decisions, and blame him for British failure in the revolutionary war.
 These criticisms may well have some merit, as his score for B) denotes.
 As a military commander on the battlefield, Howe achieved some notable results.
-From 1775-1778, the span of his military career in America, he personally commanded British troops against American rebels 10 times, and was victorious on the battlefield 7 of them.
+From 1775-1778, the span of his military career in America, he personally commanded British troops against American rebels 10 times and was victorious on the battlefield 7 of them.
 This is a significant achievement.
 In particular, his recovery of the situation at Germantown, and his flanking movements at Brandywine and Long Island show tactical acumen.
 He was well beloved by his men, particularly his light infantry forces, for which he had a special affection.
-As commander-in-chief of British troops in North America, Howe commanded a wide array of forces, and did not always co-ordinate them to full effect.
+As commander-in-chief of British troops in North America, Howe commanded a wide array of forces and did not always coordinate them to full effect.
 In particular, his lack of support for General Burgoyne's army may have led to British failure in the War for Independence.
-However, on the other hand, Howe's instance that the British army operate in open order allowed British forces to perform to a very high standard in the American War of Independence.
+On the other hand, Howe's instance that the British army operate in open order allowed British forces to perform to a very high standard in the early American War of Independence.
 An educated man, Howe wrote a treatise on light infantry tactics.
 His numerous and successful record in battle, as well as the doctrinal emphasis which allowed the British to achieve some success in the Revolutionary War, earn him his place in this ranking.